AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 * EMAIL:
   - Emails should be of the format local-part@domain and adhere to the following constraints:
     1. local-part:
-       - The local-part should only contain alphanumeric characters and the special characters: +_.-
+       - The local-part should only contain [alphanumeric](#glossary) characters and the special characters: +_.-
-       - The local-part may not start or end with any special characters.
+       - The local-part should not start or end with any special characters.
     2. domain:
-    + "2.
-This is followed by a '@' and then a domain name.
-The domain name is made up of domain labels "
+       - The domain name is made up of domain labels that may or may not be separated by periods.
-    + "separated by periods.\n"
-    + "The domain name must:\n"
+       - The domain name must:
-    + "    - end with a domain label at least 2 characters long\n"
+           - end with a domain label at least 2 characters long, and
-    + "    - have each domain label start and end with alphanumeric characters\n"
+           - have each domain label start and end with [alphanumeric](#glossary) characters, and
-    + "    - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.";
+           - have each domain label consist of [alphanumeric](#glossary) characters, separated only by hyphens, if any.

 * ADDRESS:
   - Addresses can take any values, and it should not be blank

 * ROLE:
+  - Roles should only contain [alphanumeric](#glossary) characters and spaces, and it should not be blank.

 **:information_source: Note!**<br>
 - Every applicant in HireHive should **contain **[unique](#glossary)** phone numbers**!